 What Is An In-Kind Donation?

 In-kind donations, also known as gifts in kind, are non-cash donations like toys, books, and games.
-In-kind gifts are another way to make life better for children at Children’s Health ℠.
+At Children’s Health ℠, these donations make a huge difference in the daily life and experiences of our patients, bring comfort and joy throughout their care journey.
 In-kind donations are used as special items for celebration and activities that distract children from procedures, that normalize the hospital experience and more.
 Contributions large and small continue to make a difference in the lives of our patients and families.

 Benefits of In-Kind Donations